pandera-dev/pandera-io/README.md

 # pandera-io
-Logging and profiling client for the pandera.io service
+validation logging and data profiling client for the pandera.io service